Outlining The California OTS’ 2021 Highway Safety Plan

 • RADD’s College Alcohol-Impaired Driving Prevention Project

-• Education and Teen Alcohol Enforcement and Education Program
+• Education And Teen Alcohol Enforcement And Education Program

-• Real DUI Courts in Schools Program
+• Real DUI Courts In Schools Program

-• FNL Youth: Tracking Underage Alcohol Access and Changing Perceptions
+• FNL Youth: Tracking Underage Alcohol Access And Changing Perceptions

 DUI Treatment Court